elixir-ecto/tds/README.md

     datetime	      {{2013, 10, 12}, {0, 37, 14}}
     uuid            <<160,238,188,153,156,11,78,248,187,109,107,185,189,56,10,17>>

-All data types will be supported, unsupported types currently are udt, xml
+All data types will be supported, unsupported types currently are *User Defined Types*, xml

 ## Contributing